PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-06 07:34:58
+Last updated: 2024-04-06 07:35:31
-Random Quote: Sam: "What's going on in that cyborg brain of yours?"
-Bucky: "You don't wanna know!" - Bucky Barnes
+Random Quote: I don't wanna be choosing between two girls, I wanna be a complete head over heels idiot for one! - Ted Mosby